stenzek/duckstation/README.md

 ### Title Information

 PlayStation game discs do not contain title information.
 For game titles, we use the redump.org database cross-referenced with the game's executable code.
-This database can be manually downloaded and added as `cache/redump.dat`, or automatically downloaded by going into the `Game List Settings` in the Qt Frontend, and clicking `Update Redump Database`.
+A version of the database is included with the DuckStation download, but you can replace this with a different database by saving it as `cache/redump.dat` in your user directory, or updated by going into the `Game List Settings` in the Qt Frontend, and clicking `Update Redump Database`.

 ### Region detection and BIOS images
 By default, DuckStation will emulate the region check present in the CD-ROM controller of the console.
 This means that when the region of the console does not match the disc, it will refuse to boot, giving a "Please insert PlayStation CD-ROM" message.
 DuckStation supports automatic detection disc regions, and if you set the console region to auto-detect as well, this should never be a problem.